 On a June morning, a Sunday just over a year ago, my girlfriend and I were settled into our weekend routine: she drinking espresso and I black tea on the couch with her two dogs flanking us.
 While she watched ESPN, I scrolled through Facebook on my phone.
 That’s when I saw the first of many posts about the mass shooting at Pulse nightclub in Orlando, and, clicking through to the news, I saw that the targets of the deadliest shooting in U.S. history were like me, like us.

-Just the day before, KJ and I had walked along Central Avenue watching Albuquerque’s pride parade.
+Just the day before, GC and I had walked along Central Avenue watching Albuquerque’s pride parade.
 We’d held hands amid thousands of gay-friendly strangers, responded in kind to wishes of “Happy Pride!” and graciously accepted beaded necklaces and a compliment from a passing woman on what a “cute lesbian couple” we were.
 All of this, I confess, was relatively new to me.
 We’d been together fewer than three weeks.
-She’s a fellow professor at a state university, and I’d asked her out by email after harboring a semester-long crush.
+I’d asked her out by email after harboring a semester-long crush.
 Certainly, this was not my first gay relationship, but the others had been fleeting or unrequited, no doubt due to my own hesitation.
 Instead, I took awkward shelter in relationships with men: a two-year marriage to an architect in Chicago, then a fleeting tryst with a married man—perfect for hiding from both commitment and coming out at the same time.
 These sofa Sundays, on the other hand, felt real from the start.
-After our second date, which lasted a whole weekend at her house, KJ had said, “It feels like you’ve been here all along.”
+After our second date, which lasted a whole weekend at her house, GC had said, “It feels like you’ve been here all along.”
 It was that good, that easy.
 For us.